Hi! Vicki here, the founder and CEO (as well as chief exhale officer). I’ve dealt with decluttering first-hand.

-It can be a nightmare, it can control you, it can feel like it’s suffocating you.
-For me, it’s been arduous and emotionally draining, but I have learned a thing or two as I continue to work on this ongoing monster.
+It can feel like it’s suffocating you.
+For me, it’s been arduous and emotionally draining, but I have learned a thing or two as I continue to tackle this ongoing project.

 Here are my tips to get it under control because on top of your parent’s health care, medical bills, everything else bills, the last thing you need to worry about is the house.

 What tips do you have to share with our community who may need to hear it?
 Feel free to mention them in the Exhale First Facebook group!
 For starters, here are mine:

-- Hire someone to help you.
+- Hire someone.
 You may need an unbiased helper, a professional, another pair of hands.
 I found an awesome professional through the National Association of Productivity and Organizing.
 Identify a few organizers near your parent’s home, interview them and depending on your budget, go with the one you feel is most appropriate and budgetworthy.
 They can be a lifesaver!

-- Fire someone if you need to.
-Hopefully it won’t come to this, but if the person you hired does not help and is a waste of time (or if he starts hitting on you in your family room like they did to me—ew!
+- Fire someone (hey, it happens).
+Hopefully it won’t come to this, but if the person you asked to help is inefficient and a waste of time (or if he starts hitting on you in the family room like what happened to me—ew!
 Wrong time, wrong place buddy), move on fast.
-You don’t have time for this on top of everything else.
-Your energy, every ounce of your being needs to be micromanaged and decluttering is part of this.
+You don’t have time for this.
+Every ounce of your being needs to be micromanaged and preserved—and this includes decluttering.

 - Create four piles.
-You’ll want to think about what you’ll donate, trash, sell online and keep.
-And for safekeeping, guard it with your life.
-If something is precious to you, immediately take it to an off-site storage unit, your home or a safety deposit box.
+Donate, trash, sell online and keep.
+For safekeeping, guard it with your life.
+If something is precious, immediately take it to an off-site storage unit, your home or a safety deposit box.
 If it’s still in the house and an aide has access, assume it will be stolen.
 Let’s repeat that again for emphasis: assume it will be stolen.

 - Give yourself a deadline.
 And a hug.
 This can be arduous and emotionally painful.
 It may bring happy tears among priceless memories, but it may not be easy especially if your parent’s a hoarder.
-Cut yourself some slack which is all the more reason why you’ll need someone there to logistically power through and also emotionally support you.
+Cut yourself some slack which is all the more reason why you’ll need someone there to power through and hopefully provide some emotional support.

-- Start small and declutter before you even have to.
-Seriously, start with a drawer a day or a corner of a room.
-Carve out time and a little space every opportunity you can so the house can be broken down into small, digestible bites.
+- Start small and declutter before you even have to start.
+Start with a drawer a day or a corner of a room.
+Carve out time and a little space so the house can be broken down into small, digestible bites.

 - Buy plenty of trash bags.
 This goes without saying.

 - Move your body, hydrate and take breaks.
-Your health is important and going up and down stairs 30 times within two hours may yes, be exercise, but also may
+Your health is important and going up and down stairs 30 times within two hours is definitely exercise, but it may also be exhausting.

 - Streamline processes.
-If you donate clothes for instance, to Purple Heart like I do, create a system for yourself: where are you going to put the donation, how often are they going to come, etc. And remember to include it as a tax write-off!
+If you donate clothes for instance, to local organizations like Purple Heart, create a system: where are you going to put the donation, how often are they going to pick up, etc. And remember to include it as a tax write-off.